Master a New Hobby

 - Learn a new language: If you’ve moved overseas, take the opportunity to practice new words and phrases.
 You’ll get more comfortable chatting with the locals and build new skills that can serve your career.

 - Try a new recipe: Cooking is a great way to explore local traditions as you shop for new ingredients and try new tastes.
 Once you’re finished, invite over others to share the meal.

 - Libraries and museums: Your local library branch has plenty of reading material, as well as listings about local events.
-Every town and city has museums and cultural institutions too, with exhibits and events that are often free.
+Most towns and cities have museums and cultural institutions, with exhibits and events that are often free.